Asymmetric Distributed Trust: Shared memory

 A \emph{register} with domain~\CX provides two operations: $\op{write}(x)$, which is parameterized by a value~$x \in \CX$ and outputs a token \str{ack} when it completes; and $\op{read}$, which takes no parameter for invocation but outputs a value $x \in \CX$ upon completion.

 We consider a \emph{single-writer} (or \emph{SW}) register, where only a designated process~$p_w$ may invoke~\op{write}, and permit \emph{multiple readers} (or \emph{MR}), that is, every process may execute a \op{read} operation.
 The register is initialized with a special value $x_0$, which is written by an imaginary \op{write} operation that occurs before any process invokes operations.
-We consider \emph{regular} semantics under concurrent access~\cite{lampor86}; the extension to other forms of concurrent memory, including an atomic register, proceeds analogously.
+We consider \emph{regular} semantics under concurrent access~\cite{DBLP:journals/dc/Lamport86}; the extension to other forms of concurrent memory, including an atomic register, proceeds analogously.

-It is customary in the literature to assume that the writer and reader processes are correct; with asymmetric quorums we assume explicitly that readers and writers are \emph{wise}.
+It is customary in the literature to assume $p_w$ writes every value in \CX at most once.
+Furthermore, the writer and the reader are correct; with asymmetric quorums we assume explicitly that readers and writers are \emph{wise}.
 We illustrate below why one cannot extend the guarantees of the register to \naive processes.

 \begin{definition}[Asymmetric Byzantine SWMR regular register] A protocol emulating an \emph{asymmetric SWMR regular register} satisfies: \begin{description} \item[Liveness:] If a wise process $p$ invokes an operation on the register, $p$ eventually completes the operation. \item[Safety:] Every \op{read} operation of a wise process that is not concurrent with a \op{write} returns the value written by the most recent, preceding \op{write} of a wise process; furthermore, a \op{read} operation of a wise process concurrent with a \op{write} of a wise process may also return the value that is written concurrently. \end{description} \end{definition}